icylace/deep-into-the-code/Haskell/README.md

 :l haskell
 ```

-The preceding example loads the `haskell.hs` file.
+The preceding example loads the `GeneralLanguage/src/Main.hs` file.
 If there were any compile-time errors, GHCi will show them.

 ## Other Details